 Queen Remati was furious and she vowed to destroy the king and his lineage.
 She carried out her threat by killing their son and flaying him while the king was out hunting.

 Afterwards she fled on the back of a mule that was gifted to her by the gods.
 She used her son’s flayed skin as a saddle and rode to Siberia across a sea of blood through India, Tibet, China and Mongolia.

-After her death she was reborn in hell but she escaped and emerged in the charnel grounds where Buddha Vajradhara appeared to her and suggested she become a Buddhist guardian deity (Dharmapala).
+After her death she was reborn in hell but she escaped and emerged in the charnel grounds where Buddha Vajradhara appeared to her and suggested she become a Buddhist goddess of protection – Dharmapala.
 She agreed and she has since become the patron deity of the Gelug sect of Tibetan Buddhism.
 Additionally, she is the protector of the Tibetan government.